gmongaras/MetaU_Capstone/README.md

   1. The user is able to enter a username which will be used as that user's account username.
   2. The user can enter a password and reenter that password to create a new password for their new account.
+  3. The user can select one of [many different languages](#supported-languages) for the app to be displayed in
-  3. If the passwords match and the username is not already taken, a new user is created with the specified username as their new username and the specified password as their new password.
+  4. If the passwords match and the username is not already taken, a new user is created with the specified username as their new username and the specified password as their new password.
 The user is then logged into their account and sent to their [homepage](#homepage---fortune)
-  4. Pressing the back button takes the user back to the login page
+  5. Pressing the back button takes the user back to the login page

+- <b>Note:</b> If the user selcts a language other than English to load the app in, then registration may take a little longer than usual as language models required for translation need to be downloaded.
+This is a one time download and only happens when the user selects a new langauge in [Settings](#settings) or when registering.

 ### Main Menu
 <p align="left"><img src="https://github.com/gmongaras/MetaU_Capstone/blob/main/Images/Main%20Menu.png" height="400" title="Main Menu"></p>